teehzero/sippsavatarbox/rules.md

 - **Discrimination based on personally identifying characteristics will not be tolerated.**
 - **Breaking rules 'ironically' will lead to super-hilarious meta-post-ironic bans.**

-Mods can be reached by pinging @[you'll have to manually insert the active chat mod handle here].
+Mods can be reached by pinging @active chat mods
 These mods have agreed to directly take DMs for abuse issues:

 	- @Teeh#0783